-Special Provisions: A minimum thirty-five (35) foot natural buffer shall be required from all wetlands and a thirty-five (35) foot natural buffer shall be required from perennial creeks, lakes and ponds.
-The location of any structure (excepting permitted docks, walkways and piers) shall be prohibited within these buffer areas, although non-intensive resource-based recreation activities shall be permitted within the riverine and wetland buffer areas.
+Special Provisions: A minimum thirty-five (35) foot natural buffer shall be required from all wetlands and a minimum fifty (50) foot natural buffer shall be required from all perennial rivers, streams and creeks.
+The location of any structure (excepting permitted docks, walkways and piers) shall be prohibited within these buffer areas.